Best Online MBA in Sustainability Programs

 Rankings compiled by the BestColleges Ranking Team

-Sustainability is an increasingly popular Master's in Business Administartion (MBA) specialization.
+Sustainability is an increasingly popular Master's in Business Administration (MBA) specialization.
 Earning an online MBA in sustainability qualifies graduates for executive management careers in emerging fields, such as renewable energy and social responsibility.

-Like general MBA programs, online sustainability MBAs require a significant financial investment.
-According to Poets & Quants, it costs nearly $200,000 to earn a traditional full-time MBA; however, available online programs yield the same return on investment (ROI), with additional perks.
-Online MBAs in sustainability tend to offer shorter paths to graduation and more affordable tuition rates than their on-campus counterparts.
+Like general MBA programs, sustainability MBAs require a significant financial investment.
+According to data collected by BestColleges, the total tuition for an MBA typically ranges from $35,000-$85,000.
+However, available online programs yield the same return on investment (ROI), with additional perks.
+For example, online MBAs in sustainability tend to offer shorter paths to graduation and more affordable tuition rates than their on-campus counterparts.